ganelson/inform/resources/Documentation/Writing with Inform.md

 which would enable `"[a weight]"` to match ``27KG``, for example.

 The issue of "scope" does not arise for values which are not objects.
-Scope is all about where things are in the physical world, but the number 17, or for that matter the concept of being a gas, makes equal sense everywhere.
+Scope is all about where things are in the physical world, but the number 17, or for that matter the possibility of being a gas, makes equal sense everywhere.
 So although it's quite legal to write `"[any number]"`, using the `any` to mean anywhere, the effect is exactly the same as writing just `"[a number]"`.

 ## The text token {text_token}